 The Spanish city of El Ferrol in La Coruna province of Galicia, is named after the lighthouse that marks the entrance to the city’s harbour.
 Ferrol has been one of northern Spain’s most important seafaring cities since the time of Bourbon rule and is now a major naval shipbuilding and fishing centre.
 Impressive warships can often be seen being built, repaired and dismantled in Ferrol’s harbour.

 Spain's first academy of Naval Engineers formed in Ferrol in 1772 and Ferrol became the Capital of the Maritime Department of the north of Spain.
-Ferrol has always been linked to the sea, with a tradition of seafaring and fishing so a visit to Ferrol’s Military Dockyard and the Shipbuilding
+Ferrol has always been linked to the sea, with a tradition of seafaring and fishing so a visit to Ferrol’s Military Dockyard is a must.

 The ceramics industry arose with the opening of a pottery factory in the town of Cervo in 1794.
 The Cervo ceramics factory came into being when English pottery ceased to be imported.